wdalmut/upcloo-web-framework/README.md

 ## Considerations

-Actually the source code is quite a bit messy...
-I'm working on features.
+Actually the source code is quite a bit messy (App.php)...
+I'm working on the framework requirements and validating the reality that we need a custom framework.

 ## License